Home » Liturgy Schedule and Holy Days » Byzantine Basics

 What will I experience?

-The Divine Liturgy and all Byzantine Catholic services are a dialogue of prayer, from the priest, deacons and parishioners in the form of hymns or chant.
+Divine Liturgy and all Byzantine Catholic services are a dialogue of prayer, between the priest, deacons and parishioners in the form of hymns that are chanted.
+In other words, the whole liurgy is sung.
 In the Divine Liturgy, there is an elevated sense of reverence, respect, and dignity to all that is taking place.
-The only prayer that is recited and not sung in a Divine Liturgy is “The Prayer Before Holy Communion“.
-Otherwise, every part of our Liturgy is sung or chanted.
+The only prayer that is spoken as a group recitation and not sung in a Divine Liturgy is “The Prayer Before Holy Communion“.
+Otherwise, every part is chanted.
+Some of the hymns are based on the psalms.
+Others profess our Catholic faith.
+And the many of the eloquent words of the priest in blessings and prayers he recites are directly from Holy Scripture.
 A cantor leads the faithful in singing.
 Our prayer is our singing.
 Therefore, singing is our offering of our prayers in worship .

 How will I know what to do?

 Like any new experience, many things will feel different.
 Find a place to sit where you will be comfortable and can see a view of the icon screen and altar.
-To get the most out of your first visit, observe, watch and listen.
+To get the most from your first visit, simply observe, watch and listen.
 During a first visit, do not spend time trying to find the correct page or text in the pew books.
-Instead, simply experience all that you will be seeing, hearing, smelling (incense) and enjoying.
+Just listen and watch.
+There is a lot to experience that is new in all that you will be seeing, hearing, smelling (incense) and sensing.
+Divine Liturgy is often described as being very transcendent.

 How should I enter the church?

-We venerate icons by kissing the icon *** (see footnote).
-It is fine to kiss any part of the icon but not really polite to kiss the face.
-Children at an early age can be taught this, and may be lifted up by a parent to venerate icons and know this is a way we honor and respect what or who is depicted in the icon.
-For more about the use of icons, click on the word “Icons” on the main menu.
+We venerate icons by kissing the icon *** (see footnote regarding precautions).
+It is fine to kiss any part of the icon but not really so polite to kiss the face or lips of the figure in the icon.
+Children at an early age can be taught this very special form of respect, and a parent can lift up a child to teach them how to venerate icons from an early age.6 For more about the use of icons, click on the word “Icons” on the main menu.

 Can I receive Holy Communion?

-If you are a practicing Catholic who in not in a state of mortal sin, as in any other Catholic church, you may receive Holy Communion in a Byzantine Catholic church.
-Holy Communion is received in both species.
+If you are a practicing Catholic, not in a state of mortal sin, as in any other Catholic church, you may receive Holy Communion in any Eastern rite Catholic church.
+Holy Communion is received in both species at the same time.
 It is the real Presence of God.
-In the Byzantine church, Holy Communion is in the form of small cubes of bread placed in a chalice with wine and a small amount of water.
+In the Byzantine rite, Holy Communion is in the form of small cubes of leavened bread placed in a chalice (intinction) with wine and a small amount of water.
+The Hosts are smaller than a sugar cube.
+When the words of consecration are spoken by the priest, through the power of the Holy Spirit, the bread and wine become the Body and Blood of Jesus Christ.
+We call this “Transubstantiation.”

-If you do not wish to receive Communion that is perfectly acceptable.
-Remain seated until all going to Communion have received, and then stand up when the entire congregation stands.
-Remember, standing is a posture showing respect and honor in Eastern churches.
+If you do not wish to receive Communion when attending Liturgy, that is perfectly acceptable.
+You may remain standing or seated until all going to Communion have received.

 I see the priest giving Communion to infants and toddlers!
-How can this be happening?
-Is that against the rules of the Church?
+How is that permitted?

-The order of the Sacraments of Initiation (Baptism, Chrismation, Eucharist) has been followed and retained in Eastern Churches from earliest times.
-In our Byzantine Catholic church, infants are baptized, then immediately following are “chrismated” receiving the seal of the Holy Spirit, followed by receiving a small amount of Holy Communion.
-The priest performs all 3 Sacraments in this order.
+Eastern rite Catholics follow a different rule on how the Sacraments of Initiation (Baptism, Chrismation, Eucharist) are given.
+In our Byzantine Catholic church, infants are baptized, then immediately following are “chrismated” (confirmed) receiving the seal of the Holy Spirit, followed by receiving a small amount of Holy Communion.
+The priest performs all 3 Sacraments in that order at the same baptismal ceremony.
 It was only much later in the history of the Catholic Church of the Western or Latin rite that these Sacraments were “separated”, with First Eucharist and then Confirmation being reserved until children were older for various reasons.
-In Eastern churches however, since infants have already partaken of Holy Communion following their Baptism and Christmation, they continue to receive Holy Communion without interruption regardless of age.
+In Eastern churches however, since infants have already partaken of Holy Communion following their Baptism and Christmation, they continue to receive Holy Communion without interruption regardless of how young they are.

-Why is everyone standing when I’m used to kneeling during the consecration?
+Why is everyone standing during the Holy Consecration of the Gifts?

 Do I sit or do I stand?